PanLiyuan/hyper-protect-dbaas-for-postgresql/at_events.md

 | `instance.stop`  | Stop a database service instance          |
 | `instance.restart`  | Restart a database service instance          |
 | `log.get`       | Download a log file |
 {: caption="Table 1.
-Actions that generate {{site.data.keyword.cloudaccesstrailfull_notm}} events"}
+Actions that generate {{site.data.keyword.cloudaccesstrailshort}} events"}

-For the event of `cluster.create` and `cluster.delete`, the {{site.data.keyword.cloudaccesstrailfull_notm}} service does not record the account name and IP address of the user who performs the action.
+For the event of `cluster.create` and `cluster.delete`, the {{site.data.keyword.cloudaccesstrailshort}} service does not record the account name and IP address of the user who performs the action.
 The value of `initiator.name` and `host.address` in the log indicates the service ID of Cloud Broker and the IP address of Cloud Broker respectively.
 {: note}

 ## Where to view the events
 {: #view-activity-tracker-events}

-{{site.data.keyword.cloudaccesstrailshort}} events are available in only the {{site.data.keyword.at_full}} instance that is created in the **Dallas** region.
+{{site.data.keyword.cloudaccesstrailshort}} events are only available in the {{site.data.keyword.cloudaccesstrailshort}} instance that is created in the **Dallas** region.